-About 21st Century - an integrated set of proposals to review the UN charter
+About the Global Governance Forum - an integrated set of proposals to review the UN charter

 What key structural changes are needed for the United Nations to effectively address the greatest challenges of our time?
 Directly building on one of the winning entries for the 2017 New Shape Prize, this partnership is exploring an integrated set of proposals to review the UN charter.
 Together, those reforms would aim to give the UN binding legislative, judicial and enforcement functions so that it can effectively address catastrophic risks, while reserving most functions to states.